Run Linux on Windows 10 with VirtualBox

 Confirming that port forwarding works

-The best way to confirm that the port forwarding works is to install the npm
+The best way to confirm that the port forwarding works is to use the npm package

 http-server